peteroupc/html3dutil/tutorials/camera.md

 Note further that:

 * The angle extending from the eye position is the projection's _field of view_.
 This is an angle similar to the aperture of a camera.
-The greater the field of view, the greater the vertical visibility range.
+The greater the vertical field of view, the greater the vertical visibility range.
 * In a perspective projection, the near clipping plane segment bounding the view volume is smaller than the far clipping plane segment.
 This is because the four other clipping planes are not parallel and extend